Why Invest in an Assessment Centre?

 There are many activities and exercises that we can use but a typical day would consist of some or all of the following:

 - Simulated scenarios that are relevant to the candidates being assessed (such as people management or customer meetings, etc.)

 - Formal presentations, either pre-prepared or as part of an exercise on the day

 - Group activities and discussions

-For internally focused assessment centres some clients include a 360 degree feedback survey prior to participating and make the 360 report available for use on the day.
-This can be another highly robust mechanism to add to the mix allowing candidates to obtain feedback from a broad array of people in their own organisation and add to their self awareness.
+For an internally focused assessment centre, some clients include a 360 degree feedback survey prior to participating and make the 360 report available for use by the assessors on the day.
+This can be another highly robust mechanism to add to the mix allowing candidates to obtain feedback from people in their own organisation and add to their self awareness.

 Many clients also invest in a thorough face to face debrief of all candidates on a 1:1 basis.
 Our aspiration is the assessment experience will trigger the single best personal feedback experience the candidates have ever had.
 As such, this will add huge value to them personally regardless of the individual outcome.